Communichology™ = Where communication and psychology collide.

 Communichology™ taps into on the psychology underneath the communication.
 For every what there’s a why that we need to try to understand.
 Discarding this area is to do ourselves a great disservice in the grand scheme of things.

-People “see” the world through filters they’ve learned and then layered into their perceptions.
+People “see” the world through filters they’ve learned and then layer into their perceptions.
 These perceptions in turn influence their perspectives which ultimately drive their behavior.
 Communichology™ goes back to the beginning to finagle the filters that are the fulcrum of this teeter-totter.

 The psychology is the hardware that’s hard to reprogram; communcation is the software that’s more easily updated.
 The communication is the largely visible outer body of the vehicle… the psychology is the largely unseen internal engine underneath running everything.
 We’re all going somewhere.
 The question is where, and what does that look like (in advance of arriving)?
 Communichology™ is a way of thinking about and approaching situations… >> before, during, and after the situations arise.